StarPlayrX/bigmac/README.md

 # 🍔 Big Mac 2

 #### We are keeping a close watch on latebloom.kext.
-When we feel it's ready for prime time, it will be added to BigMac.
+We will add it when it's out of beta.

 #### For hobbyists who want to run macOS Big Sur or macOS Monterey on Unsupported Mac hardware.